Get-your-mind-right SEO website basics for small businesses

 These SEO advancements are good for everyone involved, and you don’t have to be overly technically with this type of SEO either.
 You just need to get your mind right and focus on what’s important — your customers and what they need.

-Here are five SEO basics every business website should hold to:
+Here are some SEO basics every business website should hold to: